Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 Follow remaining steps from [[main installation article | Installing-and-Running-Diaspora]].
 Just check the notes below for dreamhost specific quirks.

+_Is this intended for use on Dreamhost PS?
+Normal Dreamhost accounts aren't allowed to run persistent server processes._

 ### Notes

 To run bundle use ~/gems/bin/bundle